 Greater trochanteric pain syndrome used to be called trochanteric bursitis.
 This was because the pain was thought to be coming from an inflamed bursa that lies over the greater trochanter.
 A bursa is a small sac filled with fluid which helps to allow smooth movement between two uneven surfaces.
 There are various bursae in the body and they can become inflamed due to various reasons.

 However, research suggests that most cases of greater trochanteric pain syndrome are due to minor tears or damage to the nearby muscles, tendons or fascia and an inflamed bursa is an uncommon cause.
 So, rather than the term trochanteric bursitis the more general term, greater trochanteric pain syndrome, is now preferred.

 How common is greater trochanteric pain syndrome?

 It is a common condition.
 It is more common in women than in men.
-It most often occurs in people who are aged over fifty.
+It most often occurs in people who are aged over 50 years.
 However, it can also occur in younger people, especially runners.
 It is not clear exactly how many people develop this condition.
-However, one US study of 3026 people from 50-79 years of age found that greater trochanteric pain syndrome was present in nearly 1 in 4 women and nearly 1 in 10 men.
+However, one US study of 3,026 people aged from 50-79 years found that greater trochanteric pain syndrome was present in nearly 1 in 4 women and nearly 1 in 10 men.